Functional renormalization group for extremely correlated electrons

 Note especially that since both magnetic and charge channels have finite initial conditions, a single-channel truncation is a priori ruled out for the $ t $ model; all three channels must be retained.
 In order to obtain flow equations for the three channels, we assign each to the ladder diagrams with the corresponding momentum-frequency transfer; see Fig.~\ref{fig:channelflows}.

 To reduce the numerical complexity of these three flow equations, we now apply our two main approximations, which are standard in fermionic FRG: First, we only keep the dependence of the channel matrices on the relevant momentum-frequency transfer.
-This could be improved by an expansion in form factors \cite{footnote_d-wave, Husemann2009, Vilardi2017, Vilardi2019, Metzner2012,Profe2022}.
-Second, we retain only the leading instabilities in each channel.
+This could be improved by an expansion in form factors in Eq.~\eqref{eq: formfactors} \cite{footnote_d-wave, Husemann2009, Vilardi2017, Vilardi2019, Metzner2012,Profe2022}.
+Second, we retain only the leading instabilities in each channel, which is necessary to obtain a consistent truncation that retains only the bosonic momentum-frequency transfers.
 This amounts to dropping terms of the form $ \textbf{S}_\Lambda ( Q_\textrm{pp} ) \textbf{S}_\Lambda ( Q_\textrm{pp} + K' ) $, where $ K' $ is integrated over, while retaining terms like $ \textbf{S}_\Lambda^2 ( Q_\textrm{pp} ) $.